20kdc/funcWebWiki/README.md

 Also beware that _in read-only mode, certain caches won't work,_ so if you didn't pre-build caches (`--trigger buildCaches`) beforehand, this can be pretty nasty on CPU.

-Finally, there are a number of command-line options; a command such as `redbean -D kernel -- --help` can be used to view them.
+Finally, there are a number of command-line options; a command such as `somewiki.com -- --help` can be used to view them.

 ## 'Tactical Witch Mode' -- 'oops, I broke it'